Conductivity Temperature Depth

-Conductivity Temperature Depth (CTD) is an abbreviated name for an instrument package that contains sensors for measuring the conductivity, temperature, and pressure of seawater.
-Salinity, sound velocity, and density are variables derived from sensor measurements.
+Conductivity Temperature Depth (CTD) is an instrument package that contains sensors for measuring the conductivity, temperature, and pressure of seawater.
+Salinity, sound velocity, depth and density are variables that can be derived from sensor measurements.
 CTDs can carry additional instruments and sensors such as oxygen sensors, turbidity sensors and fluorometers.

 Individual instruments of the above category, which are (or have been) connected to our observatories.
 Click an instrument for detailed information.